 A project revenue stream is similar to transaction-based revenue in that it’s a non-recurring payment at one point in time.
 However, this form of revenue is usually broken up into several large payments throughout the duration of a project, which may take a substantial amount of time, money, and resources to complete.

 A service revenue stream is usually based on time instead of a physical product.
-For example, when you hire a lawyer, they charge an hourly rate for their services.
+For example, when you hire a lawyer, they charge an hourly rate for their services—there’s no transaction or project, just a charge based on the time they dedicate to the case.

 A recurring revenue stream, as the name suggests, means that payments will be ongoing.
-Examples of recurring revenue include:
+You probably have at least a few subscriptions to streaming services or online platforms you use—those are just one type of recurring revenue stream.

 How to create revenue streams for yourself or your business

-Now that we’ve detailed the different types of revenue streams, the next step is to examine your own business and determine which one(s) will work best for you.
+Now that we’ve detailed the different types of revenue streams, the next step is to examine your own opportunities and find which potential revenue streams work best for you.

 You don’t want to go overboard and jump on every revenue stream you stumble across.
 If you want to be successful, you’ll need to plan and strategize.